Badges

 - Alert rules trigger based on those badges and notify your team or systems

 This chain — score triggers badge, badge triggers alert, alert sends notification — gives you the best of both worlds.
-Badges absorb the volatility of raw scores, and alerts act on the settled classifications.
-The result is fewer false alarms and more actionable notifications.
+Badges absorb the volatility of raw scores, and alerts act on settled classifications.
+The result: fewer false alarms and more actionable notifications.

-For example: instead of alerting when Uniqueness drops below 40 (which might flicker), create a "Multi-Account" badge with a 2-hour apply delay, then alert when the badge appears.
-By the time the alert fires, you know the condition has been sustained.
+For example, instead of alerting when Uniqueness drops below 40 (which might flicker), create a "Multi-Account" badge with a 2-hour apply delay, then alert when the badge appears.
+By the time the alert fires, the condition has been sustained.

 Use Cases